taiga-programming/learning-typescript/README.md

 ### `npm run start `

-those commands are available on your development .
+those commands are available in this repository.

-### who can available this example ?
+### who can use this example ?
 - This example is basically for windows user and who wants to use eslint and prettier .